harikarajavaram/AlgebraicDecomposition/README.md

 1. This code uses a naive implmentation of CPRR and is not integrated with the actual CPRR method.
 2. It is assumed that the equations of polynomials p_i, q_i, l_0, l_i0, l_ij, f_i are given.
+3. After every composition of functions, we have to divide the obtained equation by the irreducible polynomial of the field over which the polynomials are defined.
+Currently, that division by irreducible polynomial is not being done.

 ## References